If you want to have more productive and focused team meetings or lead meetings in a more effective way this article is for you.

 Some of your team members will be great in brainstorming meetings, while others may get stressed out at the thought of participating.

-When it comes to lead meetings with the biggest impact, it’s important to consider what energy you want in the room and who can bring the right value to a meeting.
+When it comes to leading meetings with the biggest impact, it’s important to consider what energy you want in the room and who can bring the right value to a meeting.

 Leading effective meetings is often about being the conductor of a great orchestra.